 The Lead2Feed Student Leadership Program is the nation’s leading and fastest-growing free leadership program, attracting more than a million students in 5,000 schools and clubs across all 50 states.
 Lead2Feed is where leadership and service learning intersect for measurable results.

-Led by Co-Founder, Former Chairman and CEO of Yum!
+Inspired by Co-Founder, Former Chairman and CEO of Yum!
 Brands and hunger advocate David Novak, the Lead2Feed Student Leadership Program is helping to fill a gap in middle and high school education with innovative leadership lessons.

 Throughout this leadership program, students will work through leadership lessons adapted from David Novak’s book, Taking People With You.
 Every registered educator will receive a free copy of this book, video messages from David Novak and social media to connect and communicate with other teams in the program.